chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 ## Interlude: Broader open source software community 🌱

 Open source software forms a critical part of our digital infrastructure, powering everything from internet security to household televisions.
-The Python programming language, and the community around it, is but one piece of this massive ecosystem.
+The Python programming language, and the surrounding community, is but one piece of this massive ecosystem.

-There is a saying in the Python community: "Python is the second best language for anything", and it can be backed by data.
+There is a saying in the Python community: "Python is the second-best language for anything", and it can be backed by data.
 The [Python Developer Survey 2022][developer-survey] shows how people use Python for web development, game development, network programming and more, in addition to data analytics and machine learning.
 There are several open source projects associate with these use-cases within the Python community.
 For example, there is a large and lovely community around the Django project.

 <p align="center">
   <img src="./images/python-developer-survey-usage.png" alt="Horizontal bar graph of Python usage in 2022 and 2021.
 Most to least: Data analysis at 51%/51%, Web development 43%/45%, Machine learning 36%/36%, DevOps, Programming of web parsers, Educational purposes, Software testing, Software prototyping, Desktop development, Network programming, Computer graphics, Game development, Embedded development, Mobile development, Multimedia applications development, Other 6%/7%." width="50%"/>